jecharlt/livewire-bootstrap-toaster/README.md

 ```

 2. To trigger a toast notification, use the following command in your Livewire component
-    - Note: both the message and title are user-defined and optional and supported types include: success, error,
+    - Note: both the message and title are user-defined and optional.
+Type supported types include: success, error,
       info, warning

 ```php